James Whale: The Old Dark House (1932) and The Invisible Man (1933)

 During this journey, their thick-skulled commanding officer is knocked off unceremoniously.
 He also never thought it prudent to tell his second-in-command what their orders were.
 With him gone, the remaining contingent is left wandering through the desert wasteland without any kind of direction.

-The Lost Patrol is an expedient drama with little time to waste and so survival becomes its primary focus.
+The Lost Patrol is an expeditious drama with little time to waste and so survival becomes its primary focus.
 It’s not searching out a destination or looking to vanquish the foe as much as it’s about these men living to fight another day.
 It’s a windswept character piece more than anything.

 We see Victor McLagen at his most restrained and sensible.
 His wealth of experience has taught him to keep his head, and he makes darn sure that all his men stay on high alert.
 Take, for instance, the euphoric scene where the mirage is real, and they finally settle on a spring of water.
 The men are satiated by a cool drink — a lifeline in the midst of such an arid and desolate terrain — and they fall into it with joyous elation.
 Their Sergeant is the one man who holds back, chiding them to take care of their steeds.